-- Implementing a Single Point of Access to services - Creating multi-disciplinary Community Support teams (CSTs) that work directly with general practices - Developed the generic model of delivery for integrated service delivery (the 'wedge') that can be applied to Long Term Conditions, Urgent Care, and Childrens services as well as for frail and elderly patients - Restructured Derby City Adult Social care to directly support CSTs
+- Implementing a Single Point of Access to services - Creating multi-disciplinary Community Support teams (CSTs) that work directly with general practices

+- Developed the generic model of delivery for integrated service delivery (the 'wedge') that can be applied to Long Term Conditions, Urgent Care, and Children's services as well as for frail and elderly patients - Restructured Derby City Adult Social care to directly support CSTs and provide a Home First recovery service

-There is now a need to update this initial work.
+There is now a need to update the initial modelling work.
 Public Health is currently undertaking a project to estimate the number of acute hospital beds required to meet the needs of the current population.
 This will be based on analysis including hospital discharge information.
 Using demographic projections this will be extrapolated to provide an estimate of future need which can be triangulated against the Deloittes work.